Queensland Finish on a High at Buildcorp ASJRU Championships on Sunshine Coast

 Queensland then spent the next nine minutes both attacking and defending in the NSW half before Nichol went over for his first try of the Championships after a short ball from No. 8 Tremayne Patelesio in the 49th minute.

-After another successful maul from a Queensland lineout 10 metres out from the tryline created a chance for hooker Malaki Lemalu to score and extend Queensland's lead.
+Another successful maul from a Queensland lineout 10 metres out from the tryline created a chance for hooker Malaki Lemalu to score and extend Queensland's lead.

 Queensland’s strong defence thwarted the NSW side, keeping them scoreless in the second half.
 Queensland claimed a deserved 26-12 victory.